 For many couples, planning a wedding can be overwhelming and stressful but it doesn't have to be.
 With the right planning tools and advice, its much easier for couples to stay on top of everything and ensure your wedding day runs smoothly and on budget.
-For 1 in 3 newly engaged UK couples, their go-to wedding planning platform is Bridebook.
 The free Bridebook app helps couples plan their wedding from the very start of their journey right up until their ‘I do’s’.

 Please introduce yourself: